Idiopathic Thrombocytopenic Purpura

 Medication may help to either slow the destruction of platelet cells or increase production of platelets.
 The overall goal is to maintain a healthy level of platelets in the blood.

-- Gamma globulin infusions—also slows down platelet destruction.
-An infusion means that it is given by IV or through a shot.
-It usually works more quickly than steroids.
+- Gamma globulin infusions to slow down platelet destruction; it usually works more quickly than steroids

-A splenectomy may be done if medication is not effective enough.
+A splenectomy may be done if medication is not effective.